egustafson/cert-trace/README.md

 x509 Certificate Tracing Tool
 =============================

-`cert-trace.py` allows you to input a certificate "chain" PEM and, optionally, a CA PEM file.
+`cert-trace` allows you to input a certificate "chain" PEM and, optionally, a CA PEM file.
 It will show the signing linkage between the individual certificates in the file(s).

 Usage
 -----

-    usage: cert-trace.py [-h] [--ca CA] certs
+    usage: cert-trace [-h] [--ca CA] certs

     positional arguments:
       certs